Remitly/google-libphonenumber/README.md

 ## 2. Create a prerelease:

 1. Run the [update script](bin/update.sh)
-2. Create a prerelease version by running `npm version prepatch --preid=remitly`.
+2. Create a prerelease version by running `npm version prerelease --preid=remitly`.
     - This will build for you, if it fails you'll need to start over
+    - The version should look something like `v1.0.4-remitly.0` - the `-remitly.` part is important.
 3. Create and merge a PR
 4. Publish to [the registry](https://github.com/Remitly/frontend/blob/master/guides/internal-npm-registry.md)

+## 3. Update dependent projects

+Upgrade consumers (such as Narwhal) to use your new pre-released version.

 ---